CODARcode/Chimbuko-feature-extraction/README.md

 1. Build ADIOS 1.12 as usual  (source available at https://github.com/ornladios/ADIOS)

-2. Configure and build TAU 2.26.2 (or highier) as usual, adding the -adios=/path/to/adios/installation flag at the configure step (source available at http://tau.uoregon.edu/tau.tgz)
+2. Configure and build TAU 2.26.2 (or highier) as usual.
+Add the flag -adios=/path/to/adios/installation at the configure step (source available at http://tau.uoregon.edu/tau.tgz) if you want to capture the adios events through TAU.

 3. Add /path/to/tau/$arch/bin to your PATH/path environment variable  (where “/path/to/tau” is your TAU installation location)